 10 out of 10 dinosaurs agree that Tyrannosaurus Rex was one frustrated and angry SOB.
 Why was he such a stressed-out jerk?
 One theory is that his arms were too short to reach his… You get the idea.

 It could also be that T-Rex didn’t have a game plan for handling the frustration that arose if his prey escaped or he wanted to pleasure himself.
 Thankfully, there is a better option for us guys when the Prius driver suddenly cuts you off in bumper to bumper traffic.
 You don’t have to get frustrated and angry like T-Rex and bite their roof off.
-One of the very best things you can do for your mental and physical health is to adopt strategies for handling frustration when it rises up.
+One of the very best things you can do for your A Guy’s Guide to Mental Health and physical health is to adopt strategies for handling frustration when it rises up.
 Here’s how:

 Expect and roll with the punches